cmkobel/ivar/README.md

 # ivar
 iVar is a computational package that contains functions broadly useful for viral amplicon-based sequencing.
-This fork contained a reduced and modified edition of the consensus pipeline.
+This fork contains a reduced and modified edition of the consensus pipeline.

 This fork contains a reduced repository, only containing the pipeline that we use for our SARS-CoV-2 illumina-sequencing in Region Midtjylland.